ThomasLaukkanen/ThomasLaukkanen/README.md

 ### Who am i?😃
 Frontend developer student @ IT-högskolan. 👨‍🏫

-I'm currently doing my second intership at Etraveli Group. ✈️
+I'm currently working at Etraveli Group. ✈️

 I have been at a startup called Kryptoskatt for 6 months. 💰